handsontable/handsontable/README.md

   </thead>
   <tbody align="center">
     <tr>
-      <td>For non-commercial purposes such as teaching, academic research, personal experimentation, but also for evaluating  on development and testing servers.</td>
+      <td>For non-commercial purposes such as teaching, academic research, personal experimentation, and evaluating  on development and testing servers.</td>
       <td>For all commercial purposes</td>
     </tr>
     <tr>